 Kansas Children’s Health Insurance Program (CHIP) has existed for over two decades to help children have access to inexpensive health insurance coverage.
 CHIP and Medicaid enrollment are both part of the KanCare program.
 However, there are different eligibility requirements and covered services provided by Medicaid for children opposed to CHIP.
 To find answers to important questions like, “Is CHIP considered Medicaid?” and “What is CHIP Medicaid?” read the rest of this page.

-Kansas’s Children’s Health Insurance Program Overview
+What is Kansas’s Children’s Health Insurance Program?

 Kansas CHIP aims to provide health coverage for children who do not qualify for Medicaid but still need assistance in paying for medical services.
 Even if adult members of a family do not have Medicaid eligibility children from that family can still apply for CHIP.
 Each state has its rules regarding who can enroll in Medicaid and CHIP, as each state had the option to accept the Affordable Care Act expansion.